petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 1. Click *New* and select *Search Results Template*.

+   !!! important
-   **Important**: There are two "Search Results Template" options.
+       There are two "Search Results Template" options.
 One is for general search results while the other one is for Commerce products.
 Try selecting the second option first.
 If it's the right one, you will see some commerce specific variables in the Elements menu (i.e., *Commerce Product Search Result Display Context* and *Commerce Product Catalog Entries*).
 If you do not see these variables, try using the other template.

 1. Enter `Clarity Search Results Cards` as the template name.